We are a non-profit organization dedicated to promoting the gourmet aspects and health benefits of licorice.

 Does all licorice taste the same?

 No, indeed not.
 There are over a dozen varieties of licorice, the roots vary in degrees of sweetness to a sharp almost peppery flavor.
 If you don't like one, try another!
-But there is much more... click on Recipes button on the left
+But there is much more please see Recipes .

 What are these beneficial medicinal qualities claimed for licorice?